jliang117/jliang117.github.io/_posts/2021-05-20-whatsnext.md

 *A vision hits me*

-The year 2079.
-Everyone is under some form of UBI with sufficient financial security.
+The year is 2079.
+Everyone has some form of UBI with sufficient financial security.
+Manual labor is fully automated, people are highly exposed to various cultures and subcultures, leading to an extremely tolerant, accepting, and educated society.
+Climate change has receded and the world is now net negative on emissions, and generally everyone is healthier and happier.

-Art, creativity, and human connection is reaching grand heights with everyone having their own personal augmented AI muse.
+Art, creativity, and human connection is reaching new heights with everyone having their own personal augmented AI muse.
 Everyone is able to fully and totally express themselves through whatever passion they decide to persue.
+Collabs are at an all time high, with fully AI muse collabs as an emerging genre of music.

 Well the first part was def a pipe dream but maybe not the second?
 Guess I'll wait for it.